 Decision Making and Governing Board Consideration

 To inform GSA Board decision-making, the SHAC will provide written recommendations that will be included in Management Committee reports.
 The recommendations will identify areas of agreement and disagreement.
 The SHAC will strive for consensus when possible, but reaching consensus is not necessary.
 Consensus means that everyone can at least live with a recommendation.
 When unable to reach consensus on recommendations, the SHAC will outline the areas in which it does not agree, providing some explanation to inform GSA Board decision-making.
+A quorum is required when making decisions including, but not limited to, recommendations to the GSA Board, which is defined as the majority of seated members, regardless of the number of SHAC members in attendance.

 Pursuant to GSA Board direction, the Management Committee will develop the annual work plan and schedule for SHAC meetings.
 The SHAC will adopt a charter describing its purpose, operating principles and ground rules that will be confirmed by the GSA Board of Directors.